#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
+For best results, choose plants in your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Always read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
 The weather and climate make it easy to get and keep a beautiful garden.
-A wide variety of flowers, plants, and vegetables thrive in the Gulf region.
+A wide variety of veggies, plants, and flowers thrive in the Gulf region.
 If you've got good soil drainage, you can even grow citrus trees.
-You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
+You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
 Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and are happiest in the heat.
+Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.

 Start Seeds Indoors